What is the difference between all-wheel-drive (AWD) and front-wheel-drive (FWD)?

-The main difference is where the engine sends power.
-In FWD vehicles, the engine only powers the front axle, whereas, in AWD vehicles, the engine powers both front and rear axles.
+The main difference is where the engine's power ends up.
+In FWD vehicles, the engine powers the front axle, whereas in AWD vehicles, the engine powers both front and rear axles.

 Here's a brief rundown on the four types of wheel drive systems:

-Front-Wheel-Drive: The vast majority of new cars on the road today are front-wheel drive vehicles, including almost all models of SUVs.
-Front-wheel drive SUVs come equipped with additional parts that automatically route some of the engine's power to the rear axle when necessary.
-Since the drivetrain is positioned in the front and pulls the weight of the vehicle, the effect of oversteer (rear end of the vehicle sliding out and causing a tighter turn than intended) is limited.
-FWD cars are good at climbing hills and perform well in slippery conditions.
+Since the engine is positioned in the front and pushes down on the front-driven wheels in a front-wheel-drive car -- and basically pulls the weight of the vehicle -- the effect of oversteer (rear end of the vehicle sliding out in cornering and causing a tighter turn than intended) is limited.
+FWD cars are good at climbing hills and perform well in slippery conditions and light snow.
 From a manufacturer's standpoint, FWD vehicles are beneficial because they are cheaper to manufacture and use space more efficiently.

-Rear-Wheel-Drive: Rear-drive systems are usually found in sports cars, pickup trucks, older truck-based SUVs and luxury high-performance sedans.
-It is a two-wheel drive system that pushes the car from the rear axle.
-Rear-wheel drive systems (RWD) enable better handling in performance cars by distributing weight more evenly.
-Also, since the front wheels aren't in charge of both steering and powering the vehicle, makers of rear-wheel-drive vehicles are free to tune the suspension system for handling superiority.
+In addition, since the front wheels aren't in charge of both steering and powering the vehicle, makers of rear-wheel-drive cars are free to tune the suspension system for handling superiority.
 These days, most performance RWD cars typically have AWD options available as well.
-RWD trucks are made with robust and heavy parts that provide better traction when hauling a heavy load.
+RWD trucks are made with powerful and heavy parts that provide better traction when hauling a heavy load.
 RWD vehicles have inferior traction control when road conditions are slippery, however.

 AWD cars work well in moderate off-road driving situations, or when driving conditions are prone to change due to terrain variation or volatile weather conditions.
 In addition, AWD vehicles provide great overall traction during acceleration due to all four wheels being engaged.
-AWD systems are commonly found in car-based SUVs and minivans, but also often make an appearance as an option for performance rear-wheel-drive cars.
+AWD systems are commonly found in crossovers SUVs, and minivans, but also commonly make an appearance as an option for some rear-wheel-drive cars.

 Traversing Winter Terrain

 Safety and handling is another concern.
-Many potential car buyers view all-wheel drive and four-wheel drive SUVs as safer due to the increased traction they provide.
-However, that straight traction contributes absolutely nothing to assist in safer turning or braking, especially when ice is a factor.
-Sure, the robust traction is helpful when you need to get going, but stopping is another story.
-Four-wheel drive and all-wheel drive cars are involved in icier condition-related accidents than their lighter two-wheel drive counterparts, and their drivers' misconceptions about the limitations of their 4WD and AWD drivetrains certainly plays a part.
-Even on dry streets, heavier four-wheel-drive and all-wheel-drive vehicles require more distance to come to a complete halt.
+Many potential car buyers view all-wheel-drive and four-wheel-drive as safer due to the increased traction they provide.
+However, that better traction isn't the same thing as safer turning or braking, especially when ice is a factor.
+Sure, the extra traction is nice when you need to get going, but stopping is another story.